 Key Personnel

-Jim Cloyd, Pharm.D. (site PI): We request 0.48 calendar months for Dr Cloyd in Year 1-2 ($9,900 including fringe) and 0.24 calendar months in Year 3 ($4,950 with fringe), and 0.24 calendar months in Year 4 and 5 ($4,950 /year with fringe).
+Jim Cloyd, Pharm.D. (site PI): We request 0.48 calendar months for Dr. Cloyd in Year 1-2 ($9,900 including fringe) and 0.24 calendar months in Year 3 ($4,950 with fringe), and 0.24 calendar months in Year 4 and 5 ($4,950 /year with fringe).

-Dr. Cloyd is the Director of the Center for Orphan Drug Research (CODR), the Lawrence C. Weaver Endowed Chair in Orphan Drug Development, and Professor of Neurology and Experimental and Clinical Pharmacology at the University of Minnesota.
-Dr. Cloyd will assist Dr. Coles in overall management of the study and serve as a mentor for her.
+Dr..
+Cloyd is the Director of the Center for Orphan Drug Research (CODR), the Lawrence C. Weaver Endowed Chair in Orphan Drug Development, and Professor of Neurology and Experimental and Clinical Pharmacology at the University of Minnesota.
+Dr..
+Cloyd will assist Dr..
+Coles in overall management of the study and serve as a mentor for her.
 He will also ensure that CODR laboratory facilities and personnel are available to perform the drug assays.
 His responsibilities will include oversight of the project at the University of Minnesota; serve as liaison with other project investigators; chair periodic meetings to address pharmacokinetic/pharmacodynamic issues; and prepare and review abstracts, manuscripts, and reports.

-Lisa Coles, M.S., Ph.D. (site co-PI): We request 1.2 calendar months for Dr Coles in Year 1-2 ($8,704 including fringe) and 0.6 calendar months in Years 3-5 ($4,352 with fringe).
+Lisa Coles, M.S., Ph.D. (site co-PI): We request 1.2 calendar months for Dr. Coles in Year 1-2 ($8,704 including fringe) and 0.6 calendar months in Years 3-5 ($4,352 with fringe).

-Dr. Coles is a Research Assistant Professor in The Department of Experimental and Clinical Pharmacology at the University of Minnesota.
-Dr. Coles will act as the pharmacokinetic/pharmacodynamic project coordinator.
+Dr..
+Coles is a Research Assistant Professor in The Department of Experimental and Clinical Pharmacology at the University of Minnesota.
+Dr..
+Coles will act as the pharmacokinetic/pharmacodynamic project coordinator.
 Her responsibilities will include design of the PK studies; coordination of sample analysis; pharmacokinetic and pharmacodynamic analysis; data interpretation; preparation of site reports; and participate in abstract and manuscript preparation.

 Other personnel